Asb023/ransomware/README.md

 * Victim VM has IP address 192.168.10/24
 * Server VM has IP address 192.168.20/24

-or, on each VMs, run the following command to clone the repository:
+On each VMs, run the following command to clone the repository:
 ```shell
 user@hostname$ git clone https://github.com/Asb023/ransomware.git
 ```